-Sina Weibo, often simply called Weibo, literally translates to micro-blog.
-Weibo is an open network platform that focuses more on content sharing, visibility and community building.
+What is sina weibo? it often simply called Weibo, literally translates to micro-blog.
+Weibo blog is an open network platform that focuses more on content sharing, visibility and community building.
 The platform has developed several new functions and features, which has allowed it to stay in the competition of digital dominance and provide a diverse range of opportunities for brand promotion in China.

 Videos & Live-steaming

 Weibo has made a massive push into video content and live-streaming.
 With the rising popularity of short video platforms in China, this has increasingly become one of the most effective ways to market on the platform.
 It has its own live stream brand, called Yizhibo live, which quickly rose to popularity after its release.
 It has attracted KOLs and celebrities of all types, making it a great pathway for KOL product and service promotions.
 Taobao is also integrated into the live-streams, allowing viewers to make purchases while simultaneously watching their favorite influencer.